pflanze/functional-perl/README.md

 ### From CPAN

-Use your preferred CPAN installer, for example: `cpan FunctionalPerl`
+Use your preferred CPAN installer, for example: `cpan FunctionalPerl`.
+Note that this one installs the "runtime recommends" dependencies as well, which is a lot (like e.g. DBI), so you may want to look through the `Makefile.PL` or the list below and install what you can from your Linux distribution or other binary package repository first.
+Or if you don't want the recommends, set `recommends_policy` in `$ENV{HOME}/.cpan/CPAN/MyConfig.pm` to 0, or install the cpanminus tool and run `cpanm FunctionalPerl` which skips recommends unless you pass the `--with-recommends` option.

 ### From the Git repository